Done right, IT monitoring provides clarity and promotes operational effectiveness. Done wrong, it can make your staff crazy and limit business...

 This article, written by Opsview Content Lead, John Jainschigg, originally appeared in InformationAge.com.
 The series objectively examines important topics in contemporary IT monitoring, including observability, automation, and cost control.

 DevOps is about accelerating delivery of new products and services at scale, reliably and affordably.
-Doing this requires automation -- using software to build, configure, deploy, scale, update, and manage other software.
+Doing this requires IT operations automation -- using software to build, configure, deploy, scale, update, and manage other software.

 Here are some of the ways your monitoring system may be able to help you get more done, eliminate human error, and meet (not just comply with SLOs: